margaretmf/margaretmf.github.io/poetry.md

 In the dark, when I am all alone
 The light flashing through the car in front of me can't scare me The light within guiding me with intelligence, peace, security is so strong as the light flashing through the car

+## A Romantic Vision ##
+A rose, a flower blossoming through the wintery blast, the darkness of the night.

+## A Dose of Reality ##
+The sounds of the neighborhood working together in harmony for good.

 ## Words Cannot Express ##
 Words cannot express the deep things of God.